ong-ck/tp/docs/DeveloperGuide.md

 > `getAllCS2040CFilesInTopic()` for all non-empty `Topic`.
 The `FilterByTopicCommand` then prints out the `CS2040CFiles`
 > to the user.

-The folloing sequence diagram shows how the filter by topic operation work.
+The following sequence diagram shows how the filter by topic operation work.

 ![](.\\sequence\\diagrams\\FilterByTopic.png "Filter by Topic Sequence Diagram")